 "There’s never a question of if you can take advantage all Carnegie Mellon has to offer."

 Each college differs in their first-year experience and approach to general education.
-Freshman year will give you a taste of what your academic college has to offer with introductory courses like Introduction to Computing for Creative Practice (SCS), Survey of Design + Workshop (CFA) or the Phage Genomics Research Course (MCS).
+Freshman year will give you a taste of what your academic college has to offer with introductory courses like Introduction to Computing for Creative Practice (SCS), Survey of Design + Workshop (CFA) or Programming for Scientists (MCS).
 You’ll get a feel for college-level, Carnegie Mellon courses and grow within the campus community as a whole.

 - Chemistry with a minor in Art

 - Business Administration with an additional major in Human-Computer Interaction and minor in Statistics